Safety information for 50 things activities

 General advice for parents and carers

 We want our little explorers to be confident in the wild, so it’s important that they learn about boundaries and how to keep safe too.
 We trust that you will make your own judgement about what is safe and suitable for the age and ability of your child.
 And we recommend that all of our ‘50 things’ activities are supervised by an adult.

 Nobody likes soggy socks.
 Before you set off, make sure you dress for the weather and have all the kit you need to make sure you can keep warm, clean, safe and dry.
 If the weather is predicted to be wet or windy, it’s best to avoid activities that involve climbing or exploring near trees, rocks or waves.

 You don’t have to travel far to discover a tree that you can clamber up, peer inside or hide behind.
 We encourage tree exploration at the places we look after, but some trees – like our ancient trees – don’t cope well with climbers.
-Please check if your child’s chosen tree is damaged or special in any way before they play.
+Please check if your child’s chosen tree is diseased, damaged, showing signs of fungal growth or special in any way before they play.